yasmingsdm/Country-app/README.md

 ## Country App

-This is a website where you can find information about 250 countries (such as flag, population, continent, capital) and play a game where you have to say the name of the country according to the flag.
+This project was my front-end project at Integrify Bootcamp.
+It is a website where you can find information about 250 countries (such as flag, population, continent, capital) and play a game where you have to say the name of the country according to the flag.

 I used React and Typescript.